Neoministein/R2Northstar-Websocket/README.md

 > It is not necessary to install the mod but, for ease of use we recommend to also use it, due to some limitations in the plugin v2 API.

+> If you are using wine this plugin will only work when using version 6.11 and above

 ## How to use the plugin/mod

 Look at the util file at `Interstellar.WebsocketUtil\mod\scripts\vscripts\_WebsocketsUtil.gnut`.